 Amounts are rounded to the nearest 0.1 billion yen.
 Percentages are computed based on amounts rounded to the nearest million yen.
 Kyocera Group has adopted IFRS in lieu of U.S.GAAP from FY3/2019.
 Accordingly, financial results for FY3/2018 have been reclassified in accordance with IFRS.
 Account titles are also presented in accordance with IFRS.
 The figures from FY3/2010 to FY3/2017 in the above table are recorded as of each fiscal term.
 No figures have been restated due to changes in accounting standards.
-Kyocera Corporation undertook a stock split at the ratio of 2 for 1 of all common shares on October 1, 2013, EPS and cash dividends per share in each fiscal year are retrospective to salvate the part of the ratio of 2 for 1 of all common shares. spectively re-calculated based on the ratio of the stock split.
+Kyocera Corporation undertook a stock split at the ratio of 2 for 1 of all common shares on October 1, 2013, EPS and cash dividends per share in each fiscal year are retrosportations calculated based on the ratio of the restlerable. spectively re-calculated based on the ratio of the stock split.

-"Cash dividends per share" in FY3/2019 includes the 60th anniversary commemoration dividend in the amount of 20 yen per share.
+• "Cash dividends per share" in FY3/2019 includes the 60th anniversary commemoration dividend in the amount of 20 yen per share.